-In last few days of RS proceedings, we have seen that many MPs have raised the concern of receiving SMSs sent by men to seek a gender neutral marriage amendment law.
+In last few days of RS proceedings, we have seen that many MPs have raised the concern of receiving SMSs sent by men to seek a gender-neutral marriage amendment law.
 Most of them have voiced their opinion against getting such unsolicited messages and wanted to block those senders somehow.
 This sends a message to a common man like me that once we choose someone for the parliament, they don’t want us to raise any more grievances with them.
-Citizen connect programs are only for party workers or the privileged ones who can take appointment and meet their MPs and NOT for the people who fails to meet their MP for various reasons.
+Citizen connects programs are only for party workers or the privileged ones who can take an appointment and meet their MPs and NOT for the people who fail to meet their MP for various reasons.

 The last few days’ proceedings in the parliament have made it very clear to the analysts like me, that a bill like IrBM can easily be passed.
 Reason, vote bank politics.
 Even though some of the members have voiced their opinion against this popular vote bank politics in the house itself but they were numbered.
 And the politics continued.

 Many honorable members of parliament have said that no woman files for divorce just like that.
-There is (are) always genuine reason(s) for them to do so, because it is always considered bad to be divorced for a woman.
-Is it true even in 21st century?
+There is (are) always a genuine reason(s) for them to do so because it is always considered bad to be divorced for a woman.
+Is it true even in the 21st century?
 A time when women openly flaunt their private parts in public in the name of empowerment?
 When abortion is sought as a right but female feticide is made a huge issue everywhere?
-When smooching or other private love making acts are done in public and still termed as privacy?
+When smooching or other private lovemaking acts are done in public and still termed as privacy?
 Similar statements are often given for rape allegations too.
-People say no woman can file a complaint of rape just like that, because it is considered shameful for her to do so….and the reality is 75% rape cases in India turns out to be false and motivated by personal vendetta.
+People say no woman can file a complaint of rape just like that because it is considered shameful for her to do so….and the reality is 75% rape cases in India turns out to be false and motivated by a personal vendetta.

-Many of our women parliamentarians have pointed to the percentage women in the elected house and said while in our society we treat women unequal, there is no question of even thinking of a gender neutral legislation.
-Question comes to my mind, as to in a country where only 27% women are educated till secondary education, will it be wise to allocate 50% seats in parliament for them.
-Even after so many years of independence we could not achieve more education for women and the reason is explained here.
+Many of our women parliamentarians have pointed to the percentage women in the elected house and said while in our society we treat women unequal, there is no question of even thinking of a gender-neutral legislation.
+A question comes to my mind, in a country where only 27% women are educated till secondary education, will it be wise to allocate 50% seats in parliament for them.
+Even after so many years of independence, we could not achieve more education for women and the reason is explained here.
 Many feminist studies have also confirmed this.
 But we have never looked at these issues at a national level.
-It is only through private initiative we innovate and invest in such projects where women are empowered.
+It is only through a private initiative we innovate and invest in such projects where women are empowered.